SargeyWargey/Homoothya/Story/Drafts/Chapter_15.md

 My uncle nodded.

 I caught Wassaja before the groups split.
-I untied the tiny moon-pale shell bead my first mother had given me from my wrist, its ridged face polished smooth by years against my pulse.
-It's rawhide band my second mother braided so it would stay on my wrist.
+I untied the tiny moon-pale shell bead from my wrist, the shell my first mother had given me, its ridged face polished smooth by years against my pulse, the rawhide cord my second mother had braided so it would stay close.
 I pressed it into his palm.
 "For remembering," I whispered.
 He closed his fingers around it, gave a sharp nod, and slipped back to the line bound north, his dark braid bouncing against his back.

 We started walking.
 Our line dropped over the southern lip of the ridge, feet silent on the sand.
 Behind us, I watched the northern group peel away, single file, their footprints swallowed by the cottonwood's shade before the wind could erase them.